ahmedmibrahim/Open-Source-Cores/README.md

 # VHDL_opensrc_cores
-Free cores to use in your FPGA design
+Free cores to use in your design